 While residential rehab programs are recommended for most people seeking recovery, those with more mild addictions can benefit from our intensive outpatient treatment program.
 Outpatient services involve visiting our facility three to five times each week for one-on-one counseling and group therapy programs.
 Clients who complete addiction treatment in residential rehab often transition into an outpatient program as a form of aftercare support and relapse prevention while in the next phase of their recovery journey.

-Whether a person will benefit more from drug addiction treatment in a residential or outpatient rehab setting, will depend on their individual needs and severity of addiction.
+Whether you will benefit more from a drug rehab program that takes place in a residential treatment setting or in outpatient rehab will depend on your individual needs and severity of addiction.
 Most people who seek treatment for a drug dependency find residential rehab programs substantially profitable because there is more structure, supervision, interaction, and active engagement in therapeutic healing.
 Residential rehab is known to significantly enhance the course of treatment and the reduce the risk of complications, such as relapse due to cravings and triggers to use.
-Clients are monitored during their stay in the residential facility at Restore Treatment LA and have access to support and guidance from the clinical staff 24 hours a day, 7 days a week.
+Clients are monitored during their stay in the residential facility at Restore Treatment LA and have access to support and guidance from the clinical staff 24 hours a day, seven days a week.

-There is no one-size-fits-all solution for addiction treatment.
-At Restore Drug Rehab LA, we have several quality addiction treatment programs available to assist you in your recovery.
+There is no one-size-fits-all solution for treating drug addiction.
+At Restore Drug Rehab LA, we have quality addiction treatment programs available to assist you in your recovery.
 We are dedicated to ensuring that every person who seeks to undergo addiction recovery at our facility, has access to the proper therapies and levels of care that best suits his or her unique needs.
 Do not let your drug addiction go untreated.